He is the symbol of fire in acts and fondness in the heart. May on this

-People from different region celebrate Dussehra in different ways.
+People from different regions celebrate Dussehra in different ways.

 Delhi – The capital of India brings a diverse representation of its existence on the day of Dussehra.
 People set a grand effigy of Ravana to set on fire after the enactment of Ram Lila.
 A grand fair occurs on the day and people set stalls for numerous dishes and other stuff.

-Mysore – In Karnataka, Dussehra celebration takes place for more than 400 years.
+Mysore – In Karnataka, the Dussehra celebration takes place for more than 400 years.
 Mysore has a universal acclamation for the grand experience on Vijayadashmi.
-On the day of Dussehra, in this city people decorate the city for the propitious occasion.
+Also, on the day of Dussehra, in this city people decorate the city for the propitious occasion.

 Kullu – Everyone is familiar with this place as one of the best tourist attractions.
 In Kullu, Dussehra is a majestic festival that takes place for 7 to 8 days.
 Besides a perfect holiday destination, this place serves as one of the most popular destinations on Dussehra.